rayyanlabay/c_examples/README.md

-# some of my code in c, all implementations done by me
+# some of my code in c